 Since joining WKA Calli has worked on a mix of project types, from single-family residential to adaptive reuse institutional projects.
-She was a Project Architect for the Wicker Park Residence, Intelligentsia Monadnock, and the Chicago Children’s Theatre which involved the transformation of an abandoned 1947 police station building into a 149-seat studio performance space, classrooms and administration space.
-She is currently working on The Momentary, which involves the adaptive reuse of a decommissioned Kraft Foods plant into a vibrant facility for innovative visual art, exhibition space, and performance venues for music, film, and theatre located in Bentonville, Arkansas.
+Her experience includes the Wicker Park Residence, Intelligentsia Monadnock, and the Chicago Children’s Theatre which involved the transformation of an abandoned 1947 police station building into a 149-seat studio performance space, classrooms and administration space.
+Calli recently completed work on The Momentary, which involves the adaptive reuse of a decommissioned Kraft Foods plant into a vibrant facility for innovative visual art, exhibition space, and performance venues for music, film, and theatre located in Bentonville, Arkansas.
 She is currently on the project team for a new multi-family complex in Chicago’s Lincoln Park neighborhood and a new residences in Michigan and Indiana.

 Calli actively serves as a mentor in both the ACE Mentorship program and the AIA Chicago Diversity Scholarship program, and is a former mentor with Girl Forward in Chicago.
-She has lectured at the Chicago Architecture Foundation and served as a visiting critic for the School of the Art Institute of Chicago’s Design Studios.
+She has lectured at the Chicago Architecture Foundation and has served as a visiting critic for the School of the Art Institute of Chicago’s Design Studios.
 She has been involved in several Chicago AIA programs including Bridge and TransFORM.

 Calli is a registered architect in the state of Illinois and a LEED accredited professional.
 She lives in Chicago’s Roscoe Village neighborhood.